Mark Canha Preview, Player Props: Brewers vs. Cubs

 Cubs Pitching Rankings

-- The pitching staff for the Cubs has a collective 8.5 K/9, which ranks 21st in the league.
+- The pitching staff for the Cubs has a collective 8.5 K/9, which ranks 21st in MLB.

-- The Cubs have a 4.22 team ERA that ranks 16th among all league pitching staffs.
+- The Cubs have the 16th-ranked team ERA across all league pitching staffs (4.23).

-- The Cubs allow the eighth-fewest home runs in baseball (143 total, 1.1 per game).
+- Cubs pitchers combine to give up the 10th-fewest home runs in baseball (145 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.